The health of those forced to flee is a major priority for UNHCR.

 Photo: © UNHCR/Andrew McConnell

-Among forcibly displaced populations in developing countries, the top concerns facing children under the age of five are malaria, malnutrition, measles, diarrhoea and respiratory tract infections.
+UNHCR provides specialized healthcare to best meet the needs of each person under its mandate.
+Among forcibly displaced populations in developing countries, the top concerns facing children under the age of five are malaria, malnutrition, measles, diarrhea and respiratory tract infections.
 At the start of an emergency, our priorities and those of our partners, are measles immunization, nutritional support, control of communicable diseases and epidemics, implementation of the reproduction health measures and public health surveillance.
 As the situation stabilizes, these services are enlarged.
 In more developed and urban settings, public health priorities among adults shift toward cardiovascular and chronic diseases and cancers.

 Mental Health Support